 Publisher Karen Sullivan is the owner of Orenda Books and was a was a Bookseller Rising Star for 2016 at the IPG Awards, where Orenda was shortlisted for the Nick Robinson Newcomer Award.
 Orenda Books is a new independent publisher specialising in literary fiction, with a heavy emphasis on crime thrillers, about half in translation.
 Authors include Amanda Jennings, Ragnar Jonasson, Gunnar Staalesen and Michael J. Malone, all of whom have had number-one kindle bestsellers and gone on to shortlist for and win a variety of awards.

 Clare Swatman has been a writer and journalist for more years than she cares to remember.
 In that time she has written for many women’s magazines including Take a Break, Bella and Best, and also edits a local magazine in her home town of Berkhamsted, Hertfordshire where she lives with her husband and two boys.
 Clare was born in 1975 in Essex, but she doesn’t think it’s rubbed off on her too much.
 She studied French and Spanish in Newcastle but can hardly speak a word these days, to her shame.
 She also completed a post-graduate magazine journalism course with PMA Media Training.
-Her debut novel, Before You Go, is being published by Pan Macmillan, and is due for release in the UK in February 2017, in time for Valentine’s Day.
+Her debut novel, Before You Go, published by Pan Macmillan, and was released in the UK in February 2017, in time for Valentine’s Day.
 Translation rights have also been sold in Germany, France, Italy, Slovakia, Norway, Israel, Netherlands, Russia, Brazil, China, Czech Republic, Poland, Turkey and Denmark.
 She’s currently working on her second novel, and enjoying every minute.